-- 16. The Committee are requested to approve the Fylde Homelessness and Rough Sleeping Strategy to direct the work of the Housing and Homelessness Service at Fylde. - 17.
-Recommend to the Finance and Democracy Committee a fully-funded revenue budget increase in the total sum of £70,921 (£7,500 in 2019/20, £18,571 in 2020/21, £22,425 in 2021/22 and £22,425 in 2022/23) funded by £53,766 Flexible Homeless Grant and £17,155 by DCLG New Burdens Grant. - 18.
-The Committee is requested to recommend to the Finance and Democracy Committee a further fully-funded revenue budget increase in the total sum of £2,000 in 2020/21 funded by the DCLG Rapid Rehousing Personal Budgeting Support Grant.
+- 10. Finance and Democracy Committee are requested to approve: - a.
+Approve fully-funded revenue budget increases in the total sum of £70,921 for the period 2019/20 to 2022/23 (£23,640 in each of the years 2020/21, 2021/22 and 2022/23) to be funded by the Flexible Homeless Grant in the sum of £53,766 and by the New Burdens Grant in the sum of £17,155; and - b.
+Approve a fully-funded revenue budget increase for 2020/21 in the sum of £2,000 for the Rapid Rehousing project, to be funded by the Personal Budgeting Support grant.

 IMPLICATIONS

-Finance This report requests approval to recommendations to the Finance and Democracy of fully-funded revenue budget increases in the total sum of £70,921 and £2,000 for the years 2019/20 to 2022/23 (as detailed within the report) in order to provide the required resource to deliver the Homelessness and Rough Sleeping Strategy as part of the continued implementation of the Homeless Reduction Act 2018 and the Rapid Rehousing project.
+Finance This report requests approval for fully-funded budget increases in the total sum of £72,921 as detailed in the report to be used to deliver initiatives within the Homelessness and Rough Sleeping Strategy as part of the continued implementation of the Homeless Reduction Act 2018 and the Rapid Rehousing project.

 Legal Legal requirement for local authorities to have a five year homelessness and rough sleeping strategy in place.

 Community Safety None

 Human Rights and Equalities Equality Impact Assessment on the 8 main characteristics required

 Sustainability and Environmental Impact None

 Health & Safety and Risk Management None